 Since 2009, the Netherlands Adoption team has been finding our dogs homes.

 The NL team consists of many persons with a variety of skills that help with all aspects of arranging adoptions, from Management experience, administration, PR, Advertising, dog training & behaviour advise, translations and having a general love for all animals.
 The Adoption Co-Ordinator in the Netherlands is Ineke Kleij.

 If you would like to ask the adoption team any questions, please email email@example.com or visit the dutch website at: http://www.rsdrnederland.nl/

+A UK team has been established in the United Kingdom.
 As of the 1st January 2012, new DEFRA laws changed UK entry requirements for persons travelling with pets, Dogs or Cats require the initial single rabies vaccination (12 weeks or older), then 21 days after the vaccination, can travel to the United Kingdom.

+The UK team will help with a range of jobs from arranging adoptions, advertising, home checks, emergency fosterer and any fundraising.
 The UK Team are looking for other volunteers in the UK, that can help with home checking of our dogs and being a part of the UK Team.
-If you are intersted in being a part of the team, please email firstname.lastname@example.org or fill out a UK Volunteer Application form - press here
+If you are interested in being a part of the team or putting your name down as an emergency foster carer in the UK please fill out a Application form - press here

 Photo Left: UK - RSDR Dog walk in the UK in 2014 organised by the UK Team.